yggdrasil-network/yggdrasil-network.github.io/about.md

 # About

-Yggdrasil is an experimental implementation of a new compact routing scheme designed for mesh or even Internet-like networks.
+Yggdrasil is a new and experimental compact routing scheme designed for mesh or even Internet-like networks.
 It is predominanently a shortest-path scheme, whereby the network will attempt to find the most direct path to the destination.

 Compared to the structured and typically hierarchial routing schemes in use today on many networks, Yggdrasil is strongly decentralised and largely self-arranging.
-Each node on the network is identified by a cryptographic public key and, in our current experimental implementation, IPv6 addresses are generated from this key.
+Each node on the network is identified by a cryptographic public key and, in our [current experimental implementation](implementation.md), IPv6 addresses are generated from this key.
 The network topology is adaptive, aiming to make use of whichever links are available in order to provide full routability between all network participants.
 This is made possible by the fact that all Yggdrasil nodes are routers, sharing routing knowledge and forwarding traffic on behalf of other network participants.

 The following table illustrates high-level differences between traditional networks like the Internet, and the Yggdrasil Network: